bauer-group/IP-HargassnerIntegration/docs/ADDING_FIRMWARE.md

 **Cause:** Parameter index mismatch or wrong firmware template

 **Solution:**

 - Double-check you're using the correct firmware version in config
 - Verify the DAQ file matches your boiler model and firmware
 - Compare a few key values manually:
-  - Boiler temperature should be index 3 in most firmwares
+  - Boiler temperature is usually index 3 in most firmwares
-  - Outside temperature is usually index 20
+  - Outside temperature is typically index 20
-  - Check boiler display to validate
+  - Check against boiler display to validate

 ### Issue: DAQ parser fails to extract DAQPRJ

 **Cause:** DAQ file is corrupted or wrong format

 **Solution:**

 - Try a different DAQ file from the SD card
 - Ensure file was copied completely (check file size)
 - Try `--output text` to see what information is available